PeterJFB/drum-sequencer/sequencer/README.md

 }
 ```

-## Rate limiting based on IP-adress
+## Rate limiting based on IP-address

 Our application uses rate limiting to prevent overloading our server, achieved with [Bucket4j](https://github.com/MarcGiffing/bucket4j-spring-boot-starter).
-Limiting is based on both the current load on the server and IP-adresses.
+Limiting is based on both the current load on the server and IP-addresses.
 We use [caffeine](https://github.com/ben-manes/caffeine) to create in-memory cache where we can store our [buckets](https://en.wikipedia.org/wiki/Token_bucket), meaning the server can maintain high performance while handling all the tokens.

 Read more about our choice of implementation in the [release docs](./../docs/release3)